Joint Academic and Presessional Offers

 Please email our team of experts for clarification if you believe any of the options might apply to you.

-Yes, that is possible in most cases.
-However, if you have received any CAS for either the presessional or academic programme already, we cannot change the CAS.
+If you have an unconditional offer for CAS for either a 10 or 6-week PEAP course or a postgraduate course and have already received a CAS, we cannot change the CAS.
 You are welcome to email us for advice in this situation.

-||You have no conditions outstanding for English or academic reasons
+- Unconditional - you have no conditions outstanding for English or academic reasons

 - IETLS - International English Language Testing System

-||A UK Visas and Immigration recognised English test - this is a specific type of IELTS required in certain cases at the Tier 4 visa application stage by UK Visas and Immigration
+- UKVI IELTS - a UK Visas and Immigration recognised English test - this is a specific type of IELTS required in certain cases at the Student Visa application stage by UK Visas and Immigration